 - The shy birds were reluctant to cache when observed and often made fake deposits.

 - Build a brush pile near your feeder to make sparrows, towhees, and other shy birds feel more at home, but be sure it won't harbor roaming cats.

-- 2 [predic.] (shy of) • informal Less than; short of: he won the championship with a score three points shy of a world recordMore example sentences
+- 2 (shy of) • informal Less than; short of: the shares are 29p shy of their flotation priceMore example sentences

 - I had studied and put too much effort into this test to have achieved 150 points shy of a perfect score.